 That said, hiccups do come up, one of the big ones we see on the day of the wedding are snacks!
 Frequently a bride or groom will treat their wedding party to a nice brunch or early lunch while getting ready.
-Fast forward several hours, photos, a ride to the ceremony, maybe some more photos and some downtime, oh and a ceremony all before cocktail hour (um, unless there are more photos happening them) and we end up with some HUNGRY maids, men, brides and grooms!
+Fast forward several hours, photos, a ride to the ceremony, maybe some more photos and some downtime, oh and a ceremony all before the cocktail hour (um, unless there are more photos happening them) and we end up with some HUNGRY maids, men, brides, and grooms!

 We like to ask who will be bringing snacks, but sometimes they get forgotten (it happens!).
-We like to travel with crackers, granola bars, nuts, etc. and have been know to make a few burger stops as well!
+We like to travel with crackers, granola bars, nuts, etc. and have been known to make a few burger stops as well!
 We don't want anyone falling over on our watch!

 What does your day at the wedding itself look like typically?